 The D30 Label Printer costs approximately £36/$50 and the labels cost around £10/$14 for a pack of 3 rolls.
 The M02Pro Pocket Printer costs approximately £65/$90 and the labels cost around £9/$12 – £23/$32 for a pack of 3 rolls including mixed packs.
 There are also other models and colours to choose from and currently there is a sale on with about 30% off printers and labels.
 You can order directly from Phomemo with shipping available worldwide, or via Amazon (UK – D30 & M02Pro / US – D30 & M02Pro).

-I’ll be back with another post in a few weeks with some tips and ideas for making the most of your Phomemo printer.
+I’ll be back with another post in a few weeks with some tips and ideas for making the most of your Phomemo printer (you can now read it here!).
 I’m itching to start labelling everything in my home!
 Let me know if there’s anything you want to me cover in that.

 (Products were provided by Phomemo for review but all words, photographs and opinions are my own.)